-Traditionally, sport has been dominated by men, both in terms of participation and governance.
-Women were excluded from the first modern Olympic Games, held in Athens in 1896, and when women made their Olympic debut at Paris in 1900, they were only 22 among 997 competitors.
+Traditionally, sports have been dominated by men, both in terms of participation and governance.
+Women were excluded from the first modern Olympic Games, held in Athens in 1896, and when women made their Olympic debut in Paris in 1900, they were only 22 among 997 competitors.

 Today, globally, women’s participation in sports governance structures has slightly improved.
-As of 25 July 2020, 39 out of the 104 (38 per cent) active IOC members are women.
-In India, the situation is far from encouraging as there are negligible number of women are holding leadership positions or part of decision-making roles across the level and structure of sports organisations.
-Female under-representation in sports organisations is not only an Indian concern but also a global one.
-Furthermore, negative gender stereotyping and gender-based violence are deeply embedded in the daily realities of many athletes at certain level.
+As of July 25, 2020, 39 out of the 104 (38 percent) active IOC members are women.
+In India, the situation is far from encouraging, as there are a negligible number of women holding leadership positions or taking part in decision-making roles across the level and structure of sports organizations.
+Female underrepresentation in sports organizations is not only an Indian concern but also a global one.
+Furthermore, negative gender stereotyping and gender-based violence are deeply embedded in the daily realities of many athletes at certain levels.

-At the same time, sport can contribute to achieving equality through the establishment of general values such as fair play, non-discrimination and teamwork.
-It can also be used to increase opportunities for girls, if local contexts and gender relations are taken into account and addressed.
-Sport can give women and girls access to public spaces where they can gather, develop new skills, gain support from others and enjoy freedom of expression and movement.
-It can promote education, communication, negotiation skills and leadership, all of which are essential to women’s empowerment.
+At the same time, sports can contribute to achieving equality through the establishment of general values such as fair play, non-discrimination, and teamwork.
+It can also be used to increase opportunities for girls if local contexts and gender relations are taken into account and addressed.
+Sport can give women and girls access to public spaces where they can gather, develop new skills, gain support from others, and enjoy freedom of expression and movement.
+It can promote education, communication, negotiation skills, and leadership, all of which are essential to women’s empowerment.

-Sport must take a lead in exemplifying gender equality as it is one of the most powerful platforms for promoting gender equality and empowering women and girls.
-In India, more and more girls are taking up sports and our women are making India proud by winning medals at Olympics and World Championships.
-At the 2016 Rio Olympics two Indian women—badminton star PV Sindhu and freestyle wrestler Sakshi Malik—saved the Indian contingent from returning home empty-handed, winning silver and bronze respectively.
+Sport must take the lead in exemplifying gender equality, as it is one of the most powerful platforms for promoting gender equality and empowering women and girls.
+In India, more and more girls are taking up sports, and our women are making India proud by winning medals at the Olympics and World Championships.
+At the 2016 Rio Olympics, two Indian women—badminton star PV Sindhu and freestyle wrestler Sakshi Malik—saved the Indian contingent from returning home empty-handed, winning silver and bronze, respectively.

 In Tokyo, the Indian women’s hockey team showed spirit to go all the way to the bronze playoff.
 The team led by Rani Rampal played their hearts out before finishing fourth.

 Indian women almost took home a fourth when young golfer Aditi Ashok exceeded all expectations to be in medal contention till the final stages before finishing fourth.
-PT Usha the queen of Indian athletics, dominated Asia in 80s.
-She narrowly missed the podium finish in the 1984 Olympics that was the phase when we saw emergence of many women champions at Asian level.
+PT Usha the queen of Indian athletics, dominated Asia in the 80s.
+She narrowly missed the podium finish in the 1984 Olympics which was the phase when we saw the emergence of many women champions at the Asian level.

-The first woman to win Olympic medal for India was Karnam Malleswari when she won a bronze in the weightlifting 69kg women’s category at Sydney Olympics in the year 2000 and after 12 years gap, we witnessed Mary Kom and Saina Nehwal winning the bronze in Boxing and Badminton respectively at London Olympics.
+The first woman to win an Olympic medal for India was Karnam Malleswari when she won a bronze in the weightlifting 69kg women’s category at Sydney Olympics in the year 2000 after a 12-year gap, we witnessed Mary Kom and Saina Nehwal winning the bronze in Boxing and Badminton respectively at London Olympics.
 Nilima Ghose was the first Indian woman to compete in Olympic Games, Helsinki 1952 where she participated in the 100m sprint and 80m hurdles.
-Not to forget the first ever medal by an Indian, Anju Bobby George bronze medal in Long Jump in 2003 IAAF (Athletics) World Championships.
-Anju bagged an historic award in 2021, she was World Athletics (WA) Woman of the Year because of her exceptional work in grooming young athletes and advocating gender equality.
+Not to forget the first ever medal by an Indian, Anju Bobby George bronze medal in the Long Jump in the 2003 IAAF (Athletics) World Championships.
+Anju bagged a historic award in 2021, she was World Athletics (WA) Woman of the Year because of her exceptional work in grooming young athletes and advocating gender equality.

 These champion women athletes together with all other sportswomen who dared to dream big with tremendous hard work, struggles, commitment, achievements, and sacrifices inspired the generations of girls to dream big.
-If some of them reach leadership positions, then we can expect major impact in women’s sports in India.
+If some of them reach leadership positions, then we can expect a major impact on women’s sports in India.

 Growing women workforce in Indian sports